 Vure stopped talking and turned back to Hollow.

 “Aww, they ran off.”
 Vure watched the large feline nightmare prowl around the hole in the ground, scratching at the hard stone of the hole.
 “I guess down the hole we go.”

 “So let me guess this straight.
-Someone managed to kill the Potion man in his own night club?
-That place was rigged with so many defences too.
+Someone managed to kill the Potion man in his own nightclub?
+That place was rigged with so many defenses too.
 Who managed to storm it?”
 Sylum asked as they followed Edena.

-Edena turned around as she could hear whispers on the wind, facing behind she stared into the darkness where Vure and Sylum stood.
+Edena turned around as she could hear whispers in the wind; facing behind, she stared into the darkness where Vure and Sylum stood.
 Her eyes narrowed as she shifted side to side, trying to make out the source of the whispers.